 ActiveCampaign does NOT directly integrate with PayPal. *$^% 🤬

 If you use a simple PayPal button on your site for someone to buy something, like a BorrowMyBrain session – because, hello, setting up a PayPal button is simple, easy, and fast – you can NOT simply add that customer to a list in ActiveCampaign.

-But the Zapier automation between PayPal and AC is a PREMIUM, aka PAID, integration only. %&*$@ I don't want to pay a minimum of $20/month to have PayPal and AC talk to each other.
+And the Zapier automation between PayPal and AC is a PREMIUM, aka PAID, integration only. %&*$@ I don't want to pay a minimum of $20/month to have PayPal and AC talk to each other.
 That was actually something that AWeber did for FREE.
 Score a point back for AW.

-Next lesson learned – what happens when someone subscribes before an automation is set or active
+Lesson – what happens when someone subscribes before an automation is set or active

-YAy!
+Yay!
 They're in the right list in AC, they got tagged.

 Booo, ohcrap.
 They didn't get any emails, including the links to the free gift, because there were no automations built and turned on yet.